niu541412/Merge_Cambridge_books/README.md

 Automator, img2pdf(pip install with python)

 ## Usage:
-Please save the cover image with the same name as zip file from the cambridge website or somewhere else, and convert other format e.g, to jpg first.
+* Please save the cover image with the same name as zip file from the cambridge website or somewhere else, and convert other format e.g, to jpg first.
-Put all the jpg, zip and this script in the same folder.
+* Put all the jpg, zip and this script in the same folder.
-In the terminal, just `source merge_cambridge.sh`
+* In the terminal, just `source merge_cambridge.sh`

+## Issue:
+Not work in linux, will be a updated version later.